 Despite disputed issues of fact on standard of care and permanent injury, we obtained judgment as a matter of law for the hospital by invoking a causation doctrine that, traditionally, involved factual questions that usually are not decided at the summary judgment stage.

 After many years of litigation with prior counsel, the client was dismayed to have incurred massive attorney fees and still had not received clear title to the property.

 Persuaded not to abandon the long effort and threatened by the opponent, the client looked to RCO Law to recover clear title to the property and massive attorney fees incurred.
 After trial of the attorney fee issue and interest, an award was entered and over $3 million collected, after appeal through state, federal, and bankruptcy courts.
 Closing on the disputed real estate contract was completed, off-setting the balance owed with the judgment, before collecting the balance with interest.
 The litigation was contentious, including trial of the wealthy opponent’s competence in Bankruptcy Court, and appeals in virtually every Michigan venue.

 Clear title to the commercial real estate was obtained, and over $3 million was collected in Detroit Bankruptcy Court.

 I was raised on a farm in Riga, Michigan, where my family raised produce and grain crops and had a small greenhouse operation.
-I reside in Blissfield, Michigan with my husband, Jeffrey, where we operate Sieler Construction, Inc., an industrial and commercial contracting company.
-My three adult sons work in engineering and construction in the region.
+I reside in Blissfield, Michigan.
+I have three adult sons who work in engineering and construction in the region.